springload/frontend-starter-kit/docs/frontend-checklist.md

 ## Github

-- [ ] Appropriate labels set on GitHub.
-See https://github.com/springload/labels.
+- [ ] Appropriate labels set on GitHub or Jira.

 You made it to the end!
 Whoo, high five my friend!
 Now go treat yourself to a drink :tropical_drink:, a hug, or whatever floats your waka :rainbow:.
 Don’t forget to let your team know that you’ve got this under control, and be proud of that top-notch site you just built.